Unathi-Skosana/blog/content/posts/quantum_fourier_transform/quantum_fourier_transform.md

 ![**Single qubit state depicted on a Bloch sphere**](/static/images/blochsphere.svg#center "Bloch sphere")

-For purposes understanding the quantum Fourier transform we will confine ourselves to states that lie on the line of latitude on the Bloch sphere, $\theta = \frac{\pi}{2}$.
+We shall confine ourselves to states that lie on the line of latitude on the Bloch sphere, $\theta = \frac{\pi}{2}$.

 $$